July 31, 2015: Volume 14 Number 13

 *Monitor new seedings for potato leafhopper, pythium blight, phytopthora root rot.

-*Monitor winter grain fields for growth stage, disease issues, cereal leaf beetle
+*Monitor grain fields for growth stage, disease and lodging issues, grain maturity, harvest timing

 * Check stored grain bins for temperature, moisture and signs of mold and insects.
 Aerate, core, transfer grain or treat as necessary

 * Clean and disinfect empty storage bins in preparation for grain harvest

 *Check forage allocation and anticipate feed program adjustments as forages from previous year are used up